ParkerICI/flow-analysis-tutorial/README.md

 # Run the analysis.
 By default results will be save in a directory called "scaffold_result"
 run_scaffold_analysis(input.files, input.files[1], landmarks.data, col.names)
 ```

+# Visualization

+## Unsupervised visualization
+The first task is to get and idea of the structure of the sample— what cells are in there?
+How many different populations can we identify as a first pass?
+What are the markers combinations that define such populations?
+Rather than using standard dimension-reduction methods PCA or tSNE, both of which have limitations, we will use **Force-directed graphs** to achieve this.

+Like other graphical methods, **Force-directed graphs** (_cite_) offer flexibility of visulization, as each node represents one cell (or cluster of cells) and each edge represents similarity between cells which can correspond to a variety of distance metrics or functions, but for our purposes we will use cosine (_link scgraphs package_).
+In this layout the edges act as springs, whose strength is proportional to the weight of the edge (i.e. the similarity between the nodes).
+The algorithm then proceeds as a physical simulation by pulling together nodes that are similar (i.e. are connected by strong springs), and repelling dissimilar nodes.
+The end result is a layout where groups of similar cells are located close on the page, exactly what we set out to do for our visualization. (_cite Zunder:2015gp, Levine:2015ew, Samusik:2016ev, Spitzer:2015jd_?}

+* Number of neighbours=15

 #### Scaffold output